vladulentor/MelvorWeaponTypesAndMastery/DataInputRules.md

 ### `name`

 * Display name of the mastery (Note, we'll be using lang-strings for this later, but now it's just all English)

 ---
+### `mat` (optional)

+* Name of crafted series of weapons that belong in this category (e.g. "Scimitars"), requires `kind` field to work.

+### `kind` (optional)

+* Material list from which the crafted series of weapons is made (e.g. "Bronze", "Iron" etc.), requires the `mat` field to work.
+Has 3 default values of "melee", "ranged", and "magic".
+But can accept any array of strings.

+### `uniq` (optional)

+* List of items that belong to the weapon mastery.
+Written as an array of strings that are composed of the item's local ID and uniqueness.

+---